Rycieos/minecraft-console/README.md

 * Logging all chat to log/chat.log to have a log file without all of the crap.

 Commands:
-* !info - list info about the server
+* !info - list customized info about the server
 * !help - list server commands
 * !playerlist - print the whitelist
 * !playerinfo [playername] - show the last logout time of playername